-Semester bills with payment dates indicated will be sent to all students who pre-register for in-house programs not affiliated with Camden County College.
-Personal check, money order, Visa, MasterCard or Discover are acceptable methods of payment for tuition and fees.
+Semester invoices with payment dates indicated will be sent to all students who pre-register for in-house programs not affiliated with Camden County College.
+Personal check, money order, Visa, MasterCard and Discover, are acceptable methods of payment for tuition and fees.
 Students are not officially registered until payment or authorization for payment has been received.

-A fee of $30 is charged for each check returned to the Institute due to insufficient funds.
-For additional information, call Lourdes Institute at 856-580-6444.
+A fee of $30.00 is charged for each check returned to Lourdes Institute due to insufficient funds.

 Indebtedness to the Institute